-TEMPERANCE.

-There's not an African

-That traverses our vast Numidian deserts

-In quest of prey, and lives upon his bow,

-But better practises this boasted virtue.

-Coarse are his meals, the fortune of the chase;

-Amidst the running stream he slakes his thirst;

-Toils all the day; and, at th' approach of night,

-On the first friendly bank he throws him down,

-Or rests his head upon a rock till morn;

-Then rises fresh, pursues his wonted game;

-And if the following day he chance to find

-A new repast, or an untasted spring,

-Blesses his stars, and thinks it luxury.
+TEMPERANCE,

+The African Prince.

+Toils all the day; and, at th' approach of night, On the first friendly bank he throws him down, Or rests his head upon a rock till morn; Then rises fresh, pursues his wonted game; And if the following day he chance to find A new repast, or an untasted spring, Blesses his stars, and thinks it luxury.